Report an outage

 - Select one of the options for reporting: report an outage online or call your TDSP.

 Reliant Energy provides your energy but does not deliver the electricity to your home.
 Electricity delivery is done by your TDSP, commonly called your utility company.
 If you are in an area with downed power lines, immediately leave the area if possible and call your TDSP.
 Downed power lines are dangerous and should be handled by professionals.
-You can find the number to local TDSP’s below.
+You can find the number to local TDSP’s above.

 How long can a power outage last?